cmsc330-umd/spring23/projects/project3/README.md

 The procedure for testing this project is the same as the previous project. `dune` handles the majority of the work but, an environment variable must be set for `dune` to know where to find the precompiled binary files distributed with the project.

-For this project, you must have OCaml version 4.12.0.
+For this project, you must have OCaml version >= 4.12.0.
 To make sure you have the correct version of OCaml, run `ocaml --version`.
-If your version of OCaml is not 4.12.0, refer to the project 0 instructions to update your version.
+If your version of OCaml is not 4.12.0 or later, refer to the project 0 instructions to update your version.

 Public and student tests can be run using the same `dune` command that you used in the previous projects but, you need to set the environment variable `OCAMLPATH` before running the command.
 The full command is now `env OCAMLPATH=dep dune runtest -f`.
 Setting `OCAMLPATH` tells `dune` where it can find the functions over sets that we have provided.
 You will need to provide this environment variable for every `dune` command so you may want to add it to your environment once by running `OCAMLPATH=dep` as separate command before using `dune`.
 We have also provided a shell script `test.sh` that runs the command given above.
 To run this, type `sh test.sh` at a terminal.